ericlingit/battery-notitfy/Design-Document.md

 ## Context

 To maintain maximum battery life, it's best to keep it charged between 40%-60%.
 Never keep it completely full or empty.
-This introduces stresses to the battery and makes it degrade faster.
+This stresses the battery and makes it degrade faster.
 See this ArsTechnica article on [the best way to use a lithium-ion battery, redux](https://arstechnica.com/gadgets/2014/04/ask-ars-the-best-way-to-use-a-lithium-ion-battery-redux/).

 Most laptops with Windows preinstalled have some kind of firmware utility that can either stop charging when the battery reaches 80%, or limit the charging range to extend the battery's life.
 For most laptops, this utility stops working if you shutdown the computer or dual boot into Linux (i.e., stop running Windows).